Joaogbr/contiki-lora-multihop/README.md

 ## Platform

-This project is implemented on top of Contiki, an open-source operating system for IoT devices.
+This project is implemented on top of Contiki (https://github.com/contiki-os/contiki), an open-source operating system for IoT devices.